Demographic history of Detroit: 20th century

 During the Great Migration, it was not only black Americans seeking better opportunities throughout the United States.
 In the 1930s and early 40s, many Native Americans, such as the Creek (Muscogee) and Cherokee from Oklahoma settled in Detroit.
 The federal government encouraged such urban relocation so that Native Americans would have access to jobs and other opportunities.
 The Hispanic population of Detroit also rapidly increased after 1940, especially in the late 20th century as immigration laws changed.
 By 2010, the Hispanic population of Detroit was ten times higher than that of 1940.

 During the 1940s, the booming defense industries attracted large numbers of workers, who enjoyed the readily available jobs and often higher wages.
-The expansion of industry for war production during World War 2 resulted in Detroit's population growing by 350,000 people from 1940 to 1943.
+The expansion of industry for war production during World War II resulted in Detroit's population growing by 350,000 people from 1940 to 1943.
 The defense industries attracted 50,000 black people from the South in the Second Great Migration, along with 300,000 whites mostly from the South.
-Many industries in Detroit were willing to hire black people for work, particularly during the war when there was a shortage of white workers.
-By 1940, nearly 12% of automotive giant Ford’s workers were black.
+Many industries in Detroit were willing to hire black people for work, particularly during the war when there was a shortage of workers.
+By 1940, nearly 12% of automotive giant Ford's workers were black.

 While there may have been many jobs available to new immigrants to the city, the rapidly growing population created a significant housing crisis in Detroit.
 Most black residents who moved to Detroit settled in the neighborhoods of Black Bottom or Paradise Valley, on the East side of Detroit.
 These choices in housing were largely dictated by restrictive covenants that prevented black people from purchasing homes in white neighborhoods.
 In addition to restrictive covenants, neighborhoods of Detroit experienced redlining, which prevented anyone who lived in a redlined district from getting a loan or mortgage for their house from the FHA (the HOLC would lend to residents of redlined districts).
-Real estate agents also often refused to show houses in white neighborhoods to black people, and neighborhoods formed homeowners associations to protect their communities from black residents moving in.
+Real estate agents also often refused to show houses in white neighborhoods to black people, and white residents formed homeowners associations to prevent black residents moving in.
 In addition, the city council used the construction of highways in Detroit as a tool for slum removal.
 Much of Paradise Valley and Black Bottom was bulldozed to make room for I-375.
 This further constricted the already tight housing market for black migrants, exacerbating the housing crisis.
 Despite the lack of housing, black people continued to move to Detroit, and by 1960, almost 30% of the population of Detroit was black.